 The flows then need to be added to a package and published to the server.

-In CORTEX Gateway, click Settings > Packages’.
+In CORTEX Gateway, click ‘Settings’, then ‘Packages’.

 Select ‘Add Package Definition’ and enter a Package Name

-The suggested (default) name is UserAccessManagement, however any value can be entered.
+The default name is ‘UserAccessManagement’, however any value can be entered.

 If changing from default, the UamPackageName element of the ConfigVariables App Variable in AppGyver will need to be updated accordingly.